 Step 5: Monitor the Healthcare connector

-After you create the Healthcare connector and push your EHR auditing data, you can view the connector and upload status in the Microsoft 365 compliance center.
+After you create the Healthcare connector and push your EHR auditing data, you can view the connector and upload status in the compliance portal.
 If you schedule the script to run automatically on a regular basis, you can also view the current status after the last time the script ran.

 Go to https://compliance.microsoft.com and click Data connectors in the left nav.